-After we re-worked our Bill Briggs article a few days ago, questions are coming up about the gear he used for his first ski descent of the Grand Teton in 1971.
+After working on our Bill Briggs article a few days ago, questions are coming up about the gear he used for his first ski descent of the Grand Teton in 1971.
 In my archives, I happen to have an original copy of Teton magazine, winter/spring 1972, with an extensive article about the descent, much of it a first person account by Briggs.
-On page 7, this ad for Spademan bindings used the descent as credibility.
+On page 7, there is an ad for Spademan bindings that used his descent as credibility.

 As for the skis he used, Briggs had this to say when I contacted him today: “It was a K2 Elite.
 Very soft, light, 210cm, fiberglass ski.
 I added damping strips to both skis to reduce vibration, which worked very well, making it was a very versatile (an all conditions cheater) ski for its day.”

 Spademans were an odd binding — and an odd choice for ski mountaineering.
 To use them you had to bolt a big metal fitting to the sole of your boots, thus reducing their usefulness for climbing.
 They looked weird as they had no toe unit — your boot toe just floated out there in the air above your ski.
 In any case, that’s what Briggs used and they got the job done.